Kong/docs.konghq.com/app/plugins/jwt.md

 - `plugin`: a plugin executing actions inside Kong before or after a request has been proxied to the upstream API.
 - `consumer`: a developer or service using the api.
 When using Kong, a consumer only communicates with Kong which proxies every call to the said, upstream api.
 - `credential`: in the JWT plugin context, a pair of unique values consisting of a public key and a secret, used to sign and verify a JWT, and associated to a consumer.

-## Use Case

-A client would simply send a JWT signed with a secret retrieved by Kong, along with the username (eventually in the JWT claims) to Kong, and Kong would validate it.
-If it is valid, Kong forwards it to the upstream API, if not, Kong discards it

 ## Installation